hadley/adv-r/OO-essentials.md

 ### Method dispatch

 S4 method dispatch is the same as S3 dispatch if your classes only inherit from a single parent, and you only dispatch on one class.
 The main difference is how you set up default values: S4 uses the special classes "ANY" match any class and "missing" to match a missing argument.
 Things get more considerably more complicated when you dispatch on multiple arguments, or you have multiple parents.
 The rules are described in `?Methods`, but when I've created more complicated class inheritance graphs I've found it very difficult to predict which method will be called.
-I strongly recommend you avoid multiple inheritance in S4.
+I strongly recommend you avoid multiple inheritance and multiple dispatch.

-Instead of trying to figure it out yourself, you can use an existing R function:
+Instead of trying to figure it out yourself, you can a function to do it for you:

 *  `pryr::method_from_call()` takes an unevaluated function call: `method_from_call(nobs(fit))`

 * `selectMethod()` takes the name of the generic and a named vector of class names: `selectMethod("nobs", "mle4")`

-You can call the parent method directly with `callNextMethod()`
+Like S3, S4 also has group generics, documented in `?S4groupGeneric`.
+To call the parent method use `callNextMethod()`.

 ### Exercises

 * Which S4 generic has the most methods defined for it?
 Which S4 class has the most methods associated with it?

+* What happens if you define a new S4 class that doesn't contain an existing class?
+(Hint: read about virtual classes in `?Classes`)

+* What happens if you pass an S4 object to an S3 generic?
+What happens if you pass an S3 object to an S4 generic?
+(Hint: read `?setOldClass` for the second case)

 ## RC